 East Hampton Fire Department

-The East Hampton Fire Department provides protection to the residents, business owners, and visitors alike of the Village of East Hampton and the Town of East Hampton.
-The Village owns the Fire Department, its equipment and facilities.
+The East Hampton Fire Department provides protection to residents, business owners, and visitors alike within the Village of East Hampton and the Town of East Hampton.
+The Village owns the Fire Department and its equipment and facilities.
 The Village Trustees are the Fire Commissioners.

 Responsibilities / Response Time

-In addition to fire suppression activity, firefighting and supervisory units respond to calls for the following:
+In addition to fire suppression activity, firefighting, and supervisory, units respond to 911 calls for the following:

 - Confined Space